 Ecovillages and Sustainable Communities, 1991

 Founded in 1994, Earthaven is located on 329 acres in culturally rich, biologically diverse western North Carolina, about 45 minutes southeast of Asheville.
 We are dedicated to caring for people and the Earth by learning and demonstrating a holistic, sustainable culture.

-Earthaven Ecovillage is located on the traditional lands of the Catawba and Cherokee (Tsalagi) people, who have stewarded this land since time immemorial.
-Living within our mission and vision statement is the goal of working “towards partnership culture, towards racial and gender equity, and against oppression in all its forms.”
-In support of this goal, and for our collective liberation, we are in the early stages of healing and being in right relationship with the local Catawba and Cherokee people.
+Earthaven Ecovillage is located on unceded lands of the Catawba and Tsalagi (Cherokee) people.
+One of Earthaven’s goals is working “towards partnership culture, towards racial and gender equity, and against oppression in all its forms.”
+In support of this goal, individuals and groups are working on projects with local Catawba and Tsalagi people.